ZurekMartin/AP1VS/README.md

 # AP1VS
 ## Triangle
-Simple calculator for calculating triangle parameters
+Simple calculator of triangle parameters

 ### Functionality
 - calculate the length of a side of a triangle